rinatkhaziev/wp-frontend-uploader/readme.txt

 == Changelog ==

+= 1.3.2 (Nov 2, 2018) =
+* Bugfix: allow multiple forms to be properly validated if they're rendered on the same page.
+* Feature: add support for all HTML5 input types

 = 1.3.1 (Sep 21, 2017) =
 * Bugfix: fix blank page in Manage UGC on Windows machines